 The school will be subject to third party inspection and monitoring, as part of Ofsted requirements.
-There will also be periodic (every 3-5 years) audits of each school by the health and safety consultant and the MAT is aware that there may also be external audits carried out by third parties as well as inspections from Enforcing Authorities.
+There will also be annual audits of each school by the health and safety consultant and the MAT is aware that there may also be external audits carried out by third parties as well as inspections from Enforcing Authorities.